-Except for hypertension, the most common risk factor for CHF is an antecedent myocardial infarction (MI).
-Worse, the development of heart failure after myocardial infarction served as a negative “sentinel event”.
+Apart from hypertension, the most common risk factor for CHF is an antecedent myocardial infarction (MI).
+Worse, the development of heart failure after myocardial infarction serves as a negative 'sentinel event'.

 Why?
-When the heart suffers an “attack” resulting in a cardiac tissue death, the damage creates a cascade of events.
+When the heart suffers an 'attack' resulting in cardiac tissue death, the damage creates a cascade of events.

 If the infarction takes place in the ventricles, the heart loses some of its ability to contract, effectively reducing its pushing capacity.
 In addition, over time, the area of damage scars over.
 This prevents the ventricle from expanding, decreasing the capacity of the chamber to accept blood (pre-load).
 A ventricle that can’t accept blood from the atrium is a ventricle that cannot do its job.

 Truly, myocardial infarction deals a double blow to the heart - creating both the inability to accept load… and the inability to forcefully eject that load (Cahill & Kharbanda 2017).
 At this point, the heart sadly, inevitably, begins to fail.